-MG215 PERSONAL FINANCIAL MANAGEMENT (2.5 credits/36 clock hours) Upon completion of this course, the student will be able to: set realistic financial goals; understand how, when and where a recordkeeping system should be developed; develop a budget; understand debt and debt reduction; and understand Social Security benefits.
-Additionally, the following topics will be covered: savings and investment, the home as an investment, funding college education, purchasing an automobile, insurance, retirement, and wills.
+MG215 PERSONAL FINANCIAL MANAGEMENT (2.5 credits/36 clock hours) Upon completion of this course, the student will be able to set realistic financial goals, develop a budget and understand the importance of good credit and paying off debt.
+Additionally the following topics will be covered: savings and investments, purchasing a home, loans, insurance, retirement, social security and wills.
 Prerequisite: None.